swan-maillard/takima-obsidian/MASTER 3/05 - Java.md

 	- Use `ConcurrentHashMap` when multiple threads need simultaneous read/write access to a shared map.
 	- Use `CopyOnWriteArrayList` in highly concurrent environments when reads vastly outnumber writes (like maintaining a list of listeners).

 ---

+# 💠 Map

+⚠ Maps are **NOT** Collections

+- **Purpose**: Key-value pair storage with fast lookups by key.
+- **Common Implementations**:
+    - `HashMap`: Backed by a hash table.
+Average O(1) insertion and lookup.
+No ordering guarantees on keys.
+    - `LinkedHashMap`: Maintains a doubly-linked list of the entries, preserving insertion order (or access order, if configured).
+Slightly higher overhead than `HashMap`.
+    - `TreeMap`: Backed by a Red-Black tree.
+Keys are stored in a sorted order.
+Insertion, removal, and lookup run in O(log n) time.
+- **Use Cases**:
+	- `HashMap` is typically preferred for general-purpose key-value storage with fast lookups.
+	- `LinkedHashMap` is useful if you need to iterate keys/values in insertion order (for example, in caching scenarios).
+	- `TreeMap` is ideal when you need to iterate over keys in sorted order or quickly fetch subsets of keys (e.g., in a range).

+---